 The Vizio M51a-H6 has a good surrounds performance.
 Its discrete surround speakers help to clearly and accurately represent objects like voices and footsteps in the surround stage.
 Its sound profile is also pretty neutral, though slightly bass-heavy, so audio content packs a little extra thump and punch.

 The Vizio M51a-H6 has a middling Atmos performance.
-It uses front-firing speakers on its satellites to ricochet sound off the ceiling and back down to you to help create the illusion of height.
+Unlike the Vizio V Series V51x-J6, it uses front-firing speakers on its satellites to ricochet sound off the ceiling and back down to you to help create the illusion of height.
 However, it doesn't sound as real as dedicated down-firing speakers in a home theater setup.

 The Vizio M51a-H6 has a decent selection of sound enhancement features.
 There are four EQ presets to help you customize its sound, including 'Movie', 'Music', 'Direct', and 'Game'.
 There's also a dialogue enhancement feature to help make voices sound more clear and crisp, as well as a TruVolume feature that balances out the volume level across different programs.